MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-configure-compression-storage.md

 Vector optimization settings are specified in vector field definitions in a search index.
 Most of the features described in this article are generally available in [2024-07-01 REST API](/rest/api/searchservice/operation-groups?view=rest-searchservice-2024-07-01&preserve-view=true) and in the Azure SDK packages targeting that version.
 The [latest preview version](/rest/api/searchservice/operation-groups?view=rest-searchservice-2024-09-01-preview&preserve-view=true) adds support for truncated dimensions if you're using text-embedding-3-large or text-embedding-3-small for vectorization.

-[An example](#example-vector-compression-techniques) at the end of this article shows the variations in vector size for each of the approaches described in this article.

 ## Evaluate the options

 Review the approaches in Azure AI Search for reducing the amount of storage used by vector fields.
-These approaches aren't mutually exclusive and can be combined for [maximum reduction in vector size](#example-vector-compression-techniques).
+These approaches aren't mutually exclusive and can be combined for [maximum reduction in vector size](vector-search-how-to-quantization.md#example-vector-compression-techniques).

 We recommend built-in quantization because it compresses vector size in memory *and* on disk with minimal effort, and that tends to provide the most benefit in most scenarios.
 In contrast, narrow types (except for float16) require a special effort into making them, and `stored` saves on disk storage, which isn't as expensive as memory.